ahmetb/cloud-run-faq/README.md

 ### Can I use `kubectl` to deploy to Cloud Run?

-Since Cloud Run supports the [Knative][knative] serving API (currently) partially, you could in theory craft a [kubeconfig] file that targets the Cloud Run API endpoint to deploy a [Knative Service][ksvc] resource.
+Since Cloud Run supports the [Knative][knative] serving API currently partially, you cannot use `kubectl` to deploy [Knative `Service`][ksvc] resources to Cloud Run API.

-Many fields of the container specification exposed in Knative API, some annotations, and operations like patching (`kubectl apply`) are not supported.
+However, since Cloud Run on GKE runs [Knative][knative], you can use `kubectl` to deploy Cloud Run `Service`s to your GKE cluster by writing YAML manifests and running `kubectl apply`.
+See Knative tutorials for more info.

 [kubeconfig]: https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/
 [ksvc]: https://www.knative.dev/docs/reference/serving-api/#Service